 About the program

-- Augustana's General Education Studies (AGES) includes a Christian Traditions course, providing every Augustana student the opportunity to think about and wrestle with the religious, theological and ethical issues of human life.
+Augustana's liberal arts core curriculum includes a Christian Traditions course, providing every student the opportunity to think about and wrestle with the religious, theological and ethical issues of life.

 Outside the classroom

-- One of the college's wide variety of international experiences is "Faiths in Dialogue," a 10-day traveling course to Rome.
+One of the college's wide variety of international experiences is "Faiths in Dialogue," a 10-day traveling course to Rome.
 In Rome, students engage in discussion with church officials and study early Reformation Christianity as they explore such historically prominent places as the Vatican, St. Peter's Basilica and San Giovanni in Laterano.
+Another popular off-campus program is Holden Term, in which students spend six weeks in a remote, idyllic, wilderness retreat center in the Cascade Mountains studying care for creation, home-growing community, and discerning their vocations.

 What students say